JW Anderson Drew The Coolest Crowd Of London Fashion Week So Far

 Advertisement

-Knitwear fans will fall for the dress-jumper hybrids, complete with contrasting capes, while those familiar with Anderson’s subtle and sophisticated take on glitz will appreciate the glittering mohair looks and sheer holographic pieces.
-Fabric was ruffled and gathered on shoulders to create larger-than-life collars, sleeves were fluted and hems were bubbled.
-Every one of the 41 looks sent down the catwalk focused on movement, inspired, according to the show notes, by "mixed media art...taken from the familiar to the beautifully strange, blowing them up to extreme volumes."
+Knitwear fans will fall for the dress-sweater hybrids, complete with contrasting capes, while those familiar with Anderson’s subtle and sophisticated take on glitz will appreciate the glittering mohair looks and sheer holographic pieces.
+Fabric was ruffled and gathered on shoulders to create larger-than-life collars, sleeves were fluted, and hems were bubbled.
+Every one of the 41 looks sent down the catwalk focused on movement, inspired, according to the show notes, by "mixed media art... taken from the familiar to the beautifully strange, blowing them up to extreme volumes."

 Anderson has come mighty far since the rubber collars and paisley prints of his very first womenswear collection.
-This arm of his LVMH-backed label's offering will turn 10 this time next year, meaning we’ll be celebrating a decade of his ingenious design, from that first foray into womenswear through to last season’s showstopping gold suiting and bejewelled breastplates.
+This arm of his LVMH-backed label's offering will turn 10 this time next year, meaning we’ll be celebrating a decade of his ingenious design, from that first foray into womenswear through to last season’s showstopping gold suiting and bejeweled breastplates.
 How does the designer think his brand has evolved in those 10 years?
-"I think we’re a bit more grown-up but still have those really essential parts of our DNA that have been there since 2011," Anderson tells me ahead of his London Fashion Week AW20 show.
+"I think we’re a bit more grown-up but still have those really essential parts of our DNA that have been there since 2011," Anderson says ahead of his London Fashion Week fall '20 show.
 "I think I keep evolving by staying curious.
 I love finding things that challenge me as a designer and finding ways to work with them."

 One such challenge is making luxury fashion accessible and relevant to those outside the industry bubble – a barrier he has successfully broken through.
-For his JW Anderson x Uniqlo collaborations, the fifth of which will be dropping next month, he fuses his aesthetic trademarks (think flashes of bold colour among a muted palette, utilitarian detailing and functional fabrication, plus a smattering of playful illustration) with the Japanese retailer’s high quality yet affordable offering.
+For his JW Anderson x Uniqlo collaborations, the fifth of which will be dropping next month, he fuses his aesthetic trademarks (think flashes of bold color among a muted palette, utilitarian detailing, and functional fabrication, plus a smattering of playful illustration) with the Japanese retailer’s high quality yet affordable offering.
 "I think these partnerships are extremely important," he says.
 "Let us be a bit more democratic and reach a bigger audience."
-We can expect plenty of spring-fresh gingham and patchwork from the upcoming SS20 collection, as well as a move into kidswear.
+We can expect plenty of spring-fresh gingham and patchwork from the upcoming spring '20 collection, as well as a move into childrenswear.
 With gender-defying pieces already central to his label, this expansion will allow anyone and everyone to cop a slice of the brand.

 Advertisement